Diabetes in Children: Giving Insulin Shots to a Child

 In type 2 diabetes, the pancreas does not produce enough insulin or the body tissues are resistant to insulin.

-Your doctor will help you and your child learn to prepare and give insulin injections.
+Your doctor or certified diabetes educator (CDE) will help you and your child learn to prepare and give insulin injections.
 If your child is age 10 or older, he or she may be able to give insulin with supervision.
 Here are some simple steps to help you and your child learn this task.

-To get ready to give an insulin injection, follow these steps.
+To get ready to give an insulin injection using an insulin vial and insulin syringe, follow these steps.

 Prepare the injection